nf-core/smrnaseq/docs/usage.md

 ### Full samplesheet

 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
-The samplesheet can have as many columns as you desire.
-However, there is a strict requirement for the first 3 columns to match those defined in the table below.
+The samplesheet must have at least 2 columns (sample and fastq1).
+A third column can be added if the sample is paired-end (fastq2).
+**Note**: Most of the tools used can't accommodate paired end reads, so whenever paired-end samples are used as inputs, the R1 and R2 reads are concatenated into a single fastq file by the pipeline.

 A final samplesheet file consisting of single-end data and may look something like the one below.
 This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice.